wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.7.4 =
+- Added CSS class names to the fields in the admin add/edit members interface.

 = 3.7.3 =
 - Created a new free addon to offer full page style protection. https://simple-membership-plugin.com/full-page-protection-addon-simple-membership/
 - The mini login shortcode output is now translatable